Pacific Northwest Booking Agent (WA/OR/ID)

 It’s a universal thread connecting us together.
 It transcends cultural heritages and upbringings, and there is a respect and understanding that comes with it.
-Montana-born and raised, Chance McKinney delves into our relationships to work and how we perceive the act of making a living with his forthcoming collection of music.
-An EP titled I is expected later this spring, and across its steely landscape, he constructs what he dubs “industrialized country.”
+Montana-born and raised, Chance McKinney delves into our relationships to work and how we perceive the act of making a living with his most recent with his most recent “industrialized country” projects, I and I².

 It hasn’t been an easy journey to this moment.
 “My whole process has been in response to bullying.
 Everything I’ve done is to prove people wrong.
 I know you’re supposed to do it for the love of music, but I’m cut from a different cloth.
 I don’t mind being told what to do, but I don’t like being told what I can’t do.”

 Bullied in his early years, McKinney employs his pain as fuel to propel him forward.
 Before he even finished high school, he became a three-time National Champion javelin thrower and an All-State basketball player, while also holding down a 4.0 GPA.
 His college studies at Washington State University brought more triumphs as he went on to take a Division I All-American title and graduated Summa Cum Laude in Mathematics.

 It was a bit later that he seriously pursued his songwriting craft.
 Upon relocating to Seattle, he befriended local musician “Lonesome” Steve Mitchell who taught him a bulk of various skills, including song structure and chord patterns.
 That was just the beginning.
 Another musician by the name of Darren Wayne took those foundations and was able to unlock McKinney’s full potential.
 The two worked tirelessly on his debut album, 2006’s Hittin’ the Road, which set the pace for one of the greatest underdog stories in country music.